nci/scores/docs/installation.md

 source <path_to_environment>/bin/activate
 ```

-Here is a command to create and activate a new virtual environment with *conda*
+Here is a command to create and activate a new virtual environment with *conda*:
 ```py
 conda create --name <my-env>
 conda activate <my-env>